AndreasArvidsson/WinDSP/README.md

 * WinDSP loads a text file with the FIR parameters
 * Use a tool like [rePhase](https://sourceforge.net/projects/rephase) to calculate the FIR parameters
 * Use "32 / 64 bits floats mono (.txt)" option in reShape to generate parameters file
+* Warning: FIR filters require much more CPU capacity then the other filters.
+WinDSP doesn't limit the number of taps you can input so use with care.
 ```json
 {
 	"type": "FIR",